Recovery Centers of America

+Recovery Centers of America’s main concern is patient safety, whether from their addiction, or COVID-19.
+RCA has implemented new policies and procedures due to COVID-19 regarding pre-screening, medical clearances and limiting exposure to those who are not RCA staff or patients.
+That said, addiction is a deadly disease and it is important to seek medical help.
+RCA continues to admit new patients 24/7.
 Recovery Centers of America (RCA) is the fastest growing addiction treatment provider in the U.S., making treatment for addiction and other mental health disorders as affordable and accessible as any other disease.
-With world-class clinical treatment in state-of-the-art facilities throughout New England, New Jersey, Pennsylvania, Delaware and Maryland, every RCA patient is given the highest standard of care and evidence-based treatment with dignity and respect close to where they live and work.
+With world-class clinical treatment in state-of-the-art facilities throughout Massachusetts, New Jersey, Pennsylvania and Maryland, every RCA patient is given the highest standard of care and evidence-based treatment with dignity and respect close to where they live and work.

 - We require contact information to ensure our reviewers are real.